Tutorial

 composer require ray/aura-sql-module

 Install the module in src/Module/AppModule::configure().
-Then bind DateTimeImmutable so that the constructor can receive the current time.
+At that time, bind DateTimeImmutable so that you can receive the current time in the constructor.

 <?php